beepscore/Convert/readme.md

+#Convert
-#Convert is an iOS temperature converter application.
+Convert is a simple iOS temperature converter application.
+The app has example unit tests and UIAutomation tests.

 The project has 2 targets
   Convert- main target for the app
   LogicTests - logic unit tests, runs only in simulator

+##Unit tests
 LogicTests can be set to the active target and run independently.
 However running the test target independently requires remembering to manually run the tests!